DnDBeyond/back-end-developer-challenge/README.md

 - Heal
 - Add temporary hit points

 The Api should be built with ASP.net Core and run in docker.
 You can store the data however you'd like.
-You'll find the json that represents the character in this repo
+You'll find the json that represents the character in  [briv.json(briv.json)

 _I’ll leave this part to you, Jason.
 I think we should include damage resistances, weaknesses, and immunities._